MuhammedBuyukkinaci/General-IT-Notes/SystemDesignInterView/README.md

 ![](./images/018.png)

 10) Redis is a popular option for rate limiting as an in-memory store.
+Redis has TTL(Time To Live) property.

 11) Lyft open sourced its rate limiting library as [here](https://github.com/envoyproxy/ratelimit).
 It works as a configuration file.